Creating Bots

 name="SecureBot",

-signature_verification_enabled=True, # Enable signature verification
+signature_verification_enabled=True, # Enable signature checking

 require_message_signatures=False # Set to True to reject unsigned messages